Pumping at Night Tips and Hacks

 I have some tips and pumping hacks below to help you knock out this difficult task that can feel a little overwhelming at times.

 How to take care of baby at night while you pump:

 - Have a thermos that you filled with hot water before bed ready to heat the milk (should only take a few minutes).
 This breast milk heating hack was always much faster for us than using a bottle warmer and would heat the milk much more evenly too.

 - Have the bottles ready-made.

-- Change baby’s diaper before you feed.
-Babies are more likely to fall back asleep right after they feed and then be put back down with no issues and then you can begin your pumping session.
+- Change the baby’s diaper before you feed.
+Babies are more likely to fall back asleep right after they feed and then be put back down with no issues and then you can begin your middle of the night pumping session.

-Have the Right Night Time Accessories
+3. Have the Right Night Time Accessories

-The right accessories can make pumping at night much easier.
+The right pumping accessories can make pumping at night much easier.
 My little one sleeps in the room with me and quickly got used to the sound of my buzzing Spectra S1.

 I also use a white noise machine that does a fantastic job at drowning out the sound of the pump.

 - Medela’s pump part wipes for quick and easy clean-up.
 Worry about thoroughly washing in the morning.